sikopet/blog/publish_not/net_basics.md

  * devices that transmit on 1,2 and receive on 3,6: PC NICs, routers
  * devices that transmit on 3,6 and receive on 1,2: hubs, switches
   * auto-mdix -- Cisco switch feature that readjusts the standard logic when wrong cables are used

+Half duplex vs. full duplex

+ * HDX -- device either sends or receivs, but not both at the same time (imposed by CSMA/CD)
+ * FDX -- possible if only one device is cabled to each switch's port (full use of bandwidth)

 ## WANs